-As an academy, the School is required by its funding agreement to comply with these codes, and with the law relating to admissions as set out in the School Standards and Framework Act 1998.
+As an academy, the Academy is required by its funding agreement to comply with these codes, and with the law relating to admissions as set out in the School Standards and Framework Act 1998.

+The admission authority is Anthem Schools Trust (Anthem).
 Reference in the codes and elsewhere to admission authorities shall be deemed to be references to the Local Governing Body acting on behalf of Anthem.
 This policy also complies with our funding agreement and articles of association.

-The School will participate in the co-ordinated admission arrangements operated by the local authority and will adhere to the Local Authority Fair Access Protocol.
-Notwithstanding these arrangements, the Secretary of State may direct the School to admit a named student on application from the local authority.
-Before doing so the Secretary of State will consult the School.
+The Academy will participate in the co-ordinated admission arrangements operated by the local authority and will adhere to the Local Authority Fair Access Protocol.
+Local authorities are required to agree Fair Access Protocols in order to make sure that unplaced children, who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
+This includes admitting children above the published admissions number to schools that are already full.
+Students allocated under fair access protocols will take precedence over those on a reserve list or awaiting appeal Notwithstanding these arrangements, the Secretary of State may direct the Academy to admit a named student on application from the local authority.
+Before doing so the Secretary of State will consult the Academy.